-On September 14, 2018, we entered into a Collaboration and Option Agreement (the Ono Agreement) with Ono Pharmaceutical Co.
-Ltd. (Ono) for the joint development and commercialization of two off-the-shelf iPSC-derived CAR T-cell product candidates.
+On September 14, 2018, we entered into a Collaboration and Option Agreement (the Ono Agreement) with Ono for the joint development and commercialization of two off-the-shelf iPSC-derived CAR T-cell product candidates.
 Pursuant to the terms of the Ono Agreement, we received an upfront, non-refundable and non-creditable payment of \$10.0 million.
-Additionally, we are entitled to receive fees for the conduct of research and development under a joint development plan, which fees are estimated to be \$20.0 million in aggregate, of which \$5.0 million was received in October 2018.
+Additionally, we are entitled to receive fees for the conduct of research and development under a joint development plan, which fees are estimated to be \$20.0 million in aggregate, of which \$8.5 million has been received as of March 31, 2020.
+Further, under the terms of the Ono Agreement, Ono has agreed to pay us up to an additional \$40.0 million, subject to the achievement of a preclinical milestone and the exercise by Ono of certain options to obtain an exclusive license under certain intellectual property rights to develop and commercialize each product candidate under the agreement.
+Such fees are in addition to the upfront payment and research and development fees.

-We concluded that Ono represented a customer and in accordance with Accounting Standards Codification (ASC) 606, Revenue from Contracts with Customers, we determined that the initial transaction price under the Ono Agreement equals \$30.0 million, consisting of the upfront, non-refundable and non-creditable payment of \$10.0 million and the aggregate estimated research and development fees of \$20.0 million.
-In addition, we identified our performance obligations under the Ono Agreement, including our grant of a license to Ono to certain of our intellectual property subject to certain conditions, our conduct of research services, and our participation in a joint steering committee.
+We concluded that Ono represented a customer and in accordance with Accounting Standards Codification (ASC) 606, Revenue from Contracts with Customers, and we determined that the initial transaction price under the Ono Agreement equals \$30.0 million, consisting of the upfront, non-refundable and non-creditable payment of \$10.0 million and the aggregate estimated research and development fees of \$20.0 million.
+In addition, we identified our performance obligations under the Ono Agreement, including our grant to Ono of a license to certain of our intellectual property subject to certain conditions, our conduct of research services, and our participation in a joint steering committee.
 We determined that all performance obligations should be accounted for as one combined performance obligation since no individual performance obligation is distinct, and that the combined performance obligation is transferred over the expected term of the conduct of the research services, which is estimated to be four years.

-During the three months ended March 31, 2019, we recognized \$1.6 million of collaboration revenue under the Ono Agreement.
-As of March 31, 2019, aggregate deferred revenue related to the Ono Agreement was \$12.8 million.
+During the three months ended March 31, 2020 and 2019, we recognized \$2.5 million and \$1.6 million, respectively, of collaboration revenue under the Ono Agreement.
+As of March 31, 2020, aggregate deferred revenue related to the Ono Agreement was \$6.0 million.